arth0sz/arth0sz.github.io/content/en/posts/htb-rebound/index.md

 ![](Pasted%20image%2020240425221614.png)

-This is how obtain the same information which is particular interest to us - oorend has `Self` aka `Self-Membership` rights over the `ServiceMgmt` group.
+This is how obtain the same information which is of particular interest to us - oorend has `Self` aka `Self-Membership` rights over the `ServiceMgmt` group.
 This is a privilege that enables the user to add themselves to a group.

 This is a different way to reach and follow that exploitation path we saw earlier in BloodHound.
 #### ACLs with NetExec